Warlord: Saga of the Storm CCG: Types of cards

 Characters are the basic building blocks in Warlord.
-Their main function is to attack your opponents and use the cards in your hand and sometimes they may be used just as expendable meat to slow your opponents down.
+Their main function is to attack opponents and use the cards in hand and sometimes they may be used just as expendable fodder to slow opponents down.
 Players usually place the maximum number of characters allowed in their decks.
 Characters have a colored border depending on their faction and all five stat slots filled out.

 Each character has some statistics which are based on D20 system's terms.
-Players of Dungeons and Dragons may find them familiar.
+Players of Dungeons & Dragons may find them familiar.